spraakbanken/swell-project/Anonymization_guidelines.md

 ### 3. Geographic data (country, city, zip codes, area names, …)
   * Types: < country_of_origin > , < country > , < geo > , < zip_code > , < region > , < city-SWE > , < city > , < area > , < street > , < number >
-      - < region > **_WHAT DO WE MEAN BY REGION?
+      - < region > versus < area > **_WHAT DO WE MEAN BY REGION?
 Should person's place of living, like "Baltorp" in Mölndal or "Sköndal" in Stockholm be marked as "region"?
+Or "area" ?
 (Elena, A10AT1) ???_**
       - < country_of_origin >: the person's origin
       - < country > : except Sweden
       - < city > : city including villages (på svenska “ort”)